4. Planning leave

 If the child dies

-If the child dies, the parents can still take the SPL they’ve booked.
+If the child dies, the parents can still take the shared parental leave they've booked.

 They can also either: